-Medical Information (EpiPens)
+Medical Information (EpiPens) N/A at present time

 Where EpiPens (Adrenalin) are required in the Health Care Plan:

 - Parents/care givers are responsible for the provision and timely replacement of the EpiPens. - The EpiPens are located securely in relevant locations approved by the Headteacher. - EpiPens will be located so that all adults involved with the child know where they are at all times.